SANdood/PurpleAirStation/README.md

 # PurpleAirStation
-PurpleAir Air Quality Station for SmartThings
+PurpleAir Air Quality Station for Hubitat and SmartThings

 Provides continuously updated Air Quality Index based on the PM2.5 data supplied by a Purple Air air quality sensor (see www.purpleair.com for more information).
 ### Simple Setup